Vertical Kilometer World Circuit

-The Vertical Kilometer World Circuit is an annual international circuit of vertical kilometer (a skyrunning discipline) born in 2017 as a spin-off of Skyrunner World Series.
-The Vertical World Circuit announced the 2017 VWC calendar featuring ten races, including a new venue: Osaka.
+The Vertical Kilometer World Circuit was an annual international circuit of vertical kilometer (a skyrunning discipline) run between 2017 and 2019 as a spin-off of Skyrunner World Series.
+In its final season in 2019, the circuit featured eighteen races across Europe, Asia, and the Americas, highlighting the growing global reach of vertical kilometer competitions before the series was discontinued.

 2017 edition

 The winners of the first edition were the Norwegian Stian Angermund and the Spanish Laura Orgué.

 Results

 The circuit consists of 17 races that are held from May to October.